Tips for Lone Working at Height

 - A lone worker solution will ensure that you can raise an emergency alarm if you have an accident or feel under threat.
 It will also automatically raise a man-down alarm if you are incapacitated due to a slip, trip, fall or health issue – ensuring you get the help you need as quickly as possible.

-For more information about how our lone worker solutions can support your workers when working at height or to request a demo, please get in touch.
+For more information about how our lone worker solutions can support your workers when working at height or to request a demo, please contact us.